AndrewBoklashko/Prof/README.md

 # Prof
-  Simple 3D-Editor developed with C++ and OpenGL, my course work
+  Simple 3D-Editor developed with C++ and OpenGL, my course and science work